Protecting against the rise in home theft and burglary | News | Brit

 Understanding policies: what’s covered and when?

 As well as protecting the item itself, clients should also consider how any relating documentation is stored, ideally keeping it separately to the item.
-Such documentation can aid the recovery of the item by logging it on The Watch Register — the world’s largest database of lost and stolen timepieces.
+Such documentation can aid the recovery of the item by logging it with The Watch Register — the world’s largest database of lost and stolen timepieces.
 This is particularly relevant for hard to replace watches, or those with a very long wait list.

 Some important things to consider: